Rep. Jim Jordan loses House GOP speaker nomination to Rep. Steve Scalise

 The turning point in his career was a 2012 win that made him chairman of the influential Republican Study Group.

-As House majority whip in 2017, Scalise was shot by a gunman in Alexandria, Va., as the then House majority whip was playing second base, his normal position on the congressional baseball team.
+As House majority whip in 2017, Scalise was shot by a gunman in Alexandria, Va., as he was playing second base, his normal position on the congressional baseball team.
 The incident led to a long road to recovery: Scalise underwent multiple surgeries and blood transfusions after the bullet that struck his left hip traveled across his pelvis, fracturing bones, injuring internal organs, and causing severe bleeding.

-In August, Scalise said he'd been diagnosed with multiple myeloma, a "very treatable blood cancer" for which he has begun treatment.
+In August of this year, Scalise said he'd been diagnosed with multiple myeloma, a "very treatable blood cancer" for which he has begun treatment.
 "I have now begun treatment, which will continue for the next several months," he said on X, the platform formerly known as Twitter.

 If the House majority leader's position becomes vacant, Rep. Tom Emmer of Minnesota, the majority whip, and Rep. Kevin Hern of Oklahoma are in the running for that position.